FubarDevelopment/certbot-dns-windows/README.md

 Symptom: The challenge simply doesn't work and you see lots of messages in the step-ca log like `There was a problem with a DNS query during identifier validation`

 Explanation: The DNS record lookup uses systemd-resolved which caches DNS requests.
-This, the ACME CA (like step-ca) never sees the newly created TXT records.
+Thus, the ACME CA (like step-ca) never sees the newly created TXT records.

 Solution: Ensure that the ACME CA queries the Windows DNS server directly.